MicroGix/OOP_Project/README.md

 - About the rules to play
   - Try to survive as long as you can and eliminate chickens to get the highest score.
   - The player has 3 lives to sustain throughout the entirety of the game.
   - You will earn 2 points for each chicken destroyed, however, if one of them get passed, you will lose 4 points.
-You lose the game when either your score reaches 0 or you lose all 3 lives.
+You lose the game when either your score is 0 or you lost all 3 lives.
   - When reaching to certain points, your bullet will level up, given  faster bullet speed with bigger size.
   - Use mouse to move and A, S or Mouse click to shoot
 - General